nervosnetwork/rfcs/rfcs/0008-serialization/0008-serialization.md

 CKB uses two major serialization formats, [Molecule][molecule] and [JSON][json].

 [Molecule][molecule] is a canonicalization and zero-copy serialization format.
-[Molecule][molecule] is in the experimental stage, and we may make a few minor changes.

 [JSON][json] is used in node RPC service via [JSON-RPC][jsonrpc].